Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Halfway between Wenwu Temple and Ita Thao, there’s a pullover on the lake side of the road for Water Frog Head Trail (水蛙頭步道), an easy boarded trail through bamboo forests to a dock on the lake where you can spot Nine Frogs Stack (九蛙疊像), a statue in the water that is used to measure the lake’s level.

-Tour buses don’t stop here, so it’s a good place on Sun Moon Lake for a quiet, scenic stroll with no crowds.
+Tour buses don’t usually stop here, so it’s a good place on Sun Moon Lake for a quiet, scenic stroll with no crowds.
+Note that in recent years, the water level at Sun Moon Lake has been very low, so the statue was totally exposed, with dry mud all around it.

 I’m not going to lie here…the combination of aboriginal culture center and theme/amusement park (complete with ”European garden & Mansion”, a popular theme at many of Taiwan’s theme parks built in the 80s) at Formosan Aboriginal Culture Village unsettling.
-This is cultural appropriation at its finest, not to mention that ticket prices are pretty steep.
+This is cultural appropriation at its finest.

 The Chinese name “9 Tribes Culture Village” (九族文化村) harks back to a time when only nine aboriginal tribes were officially recognized in Taiwan (today there are 16).